cynic-net/pactivate/README.md

 this after the virtualenv has been built will not change the interpreter used in the existing virtualenv.

-### Command-line options
+### `pactivate` Command-line options

-- `-b BUILD`: Set the build dir
-- `-B PROJDIR`: Set the project dir (sometimes called the "BASE" dir)
-- `-i`: Enter interactive shell in container after the test completes
 - `-q`: Run programs in quiet mode to reduce output verbosity
+- `-B PROJDIR`: Set the project directory (sometimes called the "BASE" directory), defaulting to the directory containing `pactivate`.
+This determines whence `requirements.txt` is read and the default location of the build directory.
+- `-b BUILD`: Set the build directory, defaulting to `.build/` in the directory containing `pactivate`. `bootstrap/pactivate/` and `virtualenv/` are created under this directory.

 You can use a different python interpreter by symlinking `$PROJDIR/.python` to your interpreter of choice.
 This is not normally commited, but is in $PROJDIR